 Q6 Why are there bookings necessary for some buildings, and how does the system work?

 A6 Each building selects its own method of opening, and for various reasons may decide to operate a booking system.
-When people don't show for places they have booked, however, this is most unfair both on the property owners and the other people who were unable to book and so for 2013 we reviwed this system and now all participating buildings and events host their own booking system.
-Details of each system for 2014 can be found on the appropriate listing once the programme is announced in August..
+When people don't show for places they have booked, however, this is most unfair both on the property owners and the other people who were unable to book.
+Therefore we have reviewed this system and now all participating buildings and events host their own booking system.
+Details of each system for 2015 can be found on the appropriate listing once the programme is announced.

 Q7 How is Open House London annual event funded?